ibm-cloud-docs/vpc/conref.md

 # Content referenced for custom images
 {: #custom-image-conrefs}

-All custom images must meet the following requirements:
+All custom images must meet the following requirements：
 - Contain a single file or volume
 - Is in qcow2 or vhd format
 - Is cloud-init enabled